Top 10 best used executive cars 2022

 Check out this list of our favourite premium models on the used car market

-The executive car class is prime territory for used car buyers in search of bargains, for a couple of very good reasons.
-For starters these are cars that tend to represent the best their respective manufacturers can produce at the time they roll off their respective production lines.
+Used executive cars can represent a great proposition for used car buyers for a couple of reasons.
+For starters, these are cars that represent their respective manufacturers' best design and engineering at the time they roll off their production lines.
 Secondly, their typically high prices when new mean they often shed value faster than more mainstream models.

 So whether you’re looking at a nearly-new purchase or something a bit older, executive models are invariably tempting for drivers who enjoy performance and luxury interiors.
 They’re also good for those who want something classy on the drive, as it often takes quite a few years before an executive car starts to look dated.

-It’s not all good news; there are also very good reasons that expensive new cars tend to drop their value faster than mid-spec models.
-The running costs are what put many people off, as powerful cars typically use more fuel, have bigger service and maintenance bills, and cost more to repair and insure.
+It’s not all good news; there are also very good reasons that expensive new cars tend to drop in value faster than mid-spec models.
+High running costs put many people off, as powerful cars typically use more fuel, have bigger service and maintenance bills, and cost more to repair and insure.

-However, as long as you have a realistic view of the possible ongoing costs of owning a used executive car, it’s possible to budget sensibly.
+However, as long as you have a realistic view of the possible ongoing costs or are a handy home mechanic, it’s possible to budget sensibly.
 Ownership costs can be improved by shopping around carefully and using independent garages to avoid premium franchise servicing costs.

 The latest version arrived in 2017 and was facelifted in late 2020, but a properly looked-after 5 Series of any age won’t disappoint.

 The fact we’ve given our two top slots to a pair of BMWs illustrates just how thoroughly the brand understands what it takes in the executive class.
 Others, such as Audi, Mercedes and Jaguar, have their fans but as we say in our full review ‘the brilliant 3 Series is the pacesetter for handling and performance’.